Oh when the Saints go Marching in the Premier League again!

 I was just one of the thousands of fans who watched Southampton gain promotion back into the Premiership, after having witnessed Saints demotion to the Championship last year.
 As a proud Hampshire man who had already supported and volunteered at his local club Basingstoke Town as once match day announcer and now studying Sports Journalism at Solent University round the corner from St.Marys, I decided it was finally time to purchase a Southampton membership last season.

 Due to being related to Ted Drake (my Great Granddad) who played for Saints and was the clubs top scorer for three seasons in the early 1930s, I’d always looked out for their results alongside the fact they are the closest football league club to myself in Hampshire.
-After subscribing to a membership I instantly purchased a ticket in March 2023 to watch the Saints face Brentford on a mild Tuesday.
+After subscribing to a membership I instantly purchased a ticket in March 2023 to watch the Saints face Brentford on a mild Tuesday night.
 Within moments of finding my seat before kickoff I realised just how much Southampton meant to me and my family despite never having gone to a game previously.
 Whilst listening to the brass band play “Oh when the Saints go marching in” around the circumference of the pitch, I felt an unknown inner sense of pride shine within for the city and club as I felt overwhelmed by a great sense of emotion.
 That night it was clear then to me that then Ruben Selles Saints were in for a fight for premier league survival last year after being swept aside by Brentford 2-0 with ease.
 The highlight of the actual match for me came ironically when “The Bees” went a goal up through Ivan Toney, the man next to me made me chuckle after saying “Toney shouldn’t even be playing” after having just broken FA Association betting disciplines.

 After catching the Saints fever I planned to go back and watch them before the anti-climax of the season versus Bournemouth in late April when points were crucial to pick up.
 After walking to the game in the rain and remaining wet for near enough the remainder of the match day action, all Saints needed was the support of their fans to count as the 12th man on the field.
 However all you could hear was “Bournemouth are massive everywhere we go” echoing around the ground, occasionally you could hear “Oh when the Saints go marching in” and the odd “Red army” chants but only a handful of times in comparison.
 “The Cherries” knocked down their South Coast rivals 1-0 with ease with the scoreline hardly reflecting the entire 90 minutes.
 Although in the dying moments of the match Che Adams goal was disallowed for offside by VAR, all fans including myself presumed it counted-we were wrong.
 After leaving St.Marys and walking up the stairs onto the green distained bridge next to the iron works being pulled down outside the ground, I thought there’s no way Saints have what it takes to stay up admittedly.
 Within days reality greeted my thoughts unfortunately, in early May Fulham confirmed the Reds relegation after a 2-0 walk in the park at the same venue.

 After having gone to three games so far as a member including new man on the street Russell Martins first at St.Marys (another defeat to AFC Bournemouth) in pre-season I snatched a last minute ticket to watch my first 2023/24 Southampton game in September versus Leicester City.
 Going into the fixture Martin’s relationship with the fans couldn’t have been in worse state on the back of a 5-0 demolition up at Sunderland despite hovering around the playoff positions.
 Already many fans were questioning his managerial abilities early on, this would not be about to get any better.
 Within only seconds of kickoff Jamie Vardy slashed Leicester into the lead over Southampton.
-My hands were in my heads.
+My head was in my hands.
 Come halftime it was clear the match was already over with Martin’s men 3-1 down, with “The Foxes” netting a fourth and final goal in the second half finishing off the eventual 4-1 victory.
 On the train back to Basingstoke in the mingle of people who had attended the match one Saints fan said to a Leicester fan “you’re definitely going to get promoted this season” and even though the Foxes fan replied “I’m not sure about that” City would end up winning the Championship come the end of the season.

 Four days later I was back at St.Mary’s as Saints eyed up Ipswich Town who weren’t much easier to beat with the “Tractor Boys” who had only just won promotion to the Championship already second in the table.
 Saints really struggled to get going during the game and were sliced open on multiple occasions by Ipswich who should’ve had at least three goals before Omari Hutchinson handed his side the advantage and only strike of the match (1-0) after 30 minutes.
-All of a sudden a renewed sense of atmosphere emerged from the Southampton supporters which I hadn’t experienced before; it was as if the fans had been hit by a massive epiphany with all them all seemingly starting to get behind their club and perhaps Martin too.
+All of a sudden a renewed sense of atmosphere emerged from the Southampton supporters which I hadn’t experienced before; it was as if the fans had been hit by a massive epiphany with them all seemingly starting to get behind their club and perhaps Martin too.
 Southampton came out in the second half with more gusto than the first but still it just wasn’t enough for the night.

 By the end of September Martins army beat Leeds United 3-1 at home commencing a 25 game unbeaten run in all tournaments going into February when Bristol City would destroy their winning streak at Ashton Gate 3-1.
 During this period which saw Southampton touch second in the automatic promotion positions and seal a place in the playoffs, I witnessed a number of games with one standing out from memory.
 In December Plymouth Argyle came to town where in the first 45 minutes Saints were all over them and were very unfortunate to have hit no goals by the break.
 After Charlie Alcarez and Che Adams scored within eight minutes of each other, Saints dropped off and in the final ten minutes they were passing round the defence sloppily being far from the shining spectacle they had been during their so far 16 game unbeaten run.
 This proved costly, in the 91st minute after some clumsy ball work from Gavin Bazunu in goal, Plymouth pulled one back losing 1-2.
 In the end Saints were lucky to win and could’ve easily drawn after Argyle had a goal ruled for offside in the second half.